What is Glutamic Acid?

 In addition to protein synthesis, glutamic acid has several key functions within the body.
 It acts as an important neurotransmitter and the body uses it to create other neurotransmitters, such as GABA.
 Thus, this amino acid is critical for healthy brain development and function.

 It helps to stimulate learning, alertness, long term memory and other cognitive functions.
 Glutamic acid is also important for energy production, protecting the immune system, removing toxic ammonia from the body and supporting muscle growth and function.

-Glutamic acid is often used within treatments for a range of neurological disorders.
-Research has also shown that this amino acid is important in the protection of the heart muscle and promoting good prostate health in men.
+This amino acid is often used within treatments for a range of neurological disorders.
+Research has also shown that it is important in the protection of the heart muscle and promoting good prostate health in men.
 Many athletes also benefit from glutamic acid due to its ability to provide the necessary energy for muscle function, thus increasing endurance and supporting muscle growth.

 Most people receive enough glutamic acid through biosynthesis and diet.
-In some situations supplementation may be beneficial, although it’s recommended to consult a doctor first.
+In some situations supplementation may be beneficial, although it is recommended to consult a doctor first.

 - Petty F. GABA and mood disorders: a brief review and hypothesis.
 Journal of Affective Disorders.
 Internet.
 1995.
 34(4):275-81.
 Available from: http://www.ncbi.nlm.nih.gov/pubmed/8550953 ↩

 - Hettema JM, An SS, Neale MC, Bukszar J, Van Den Oord EJ, Kendler KS, Chen X. Association between glutamic acid decarboxylase genes and anxiety disorders, major depression, and neuroticism.
 Molecular Psychiatry.
 Internet.
 2006.
 11(8):752-62.
 Available from: http://www.ncbi.nlm.nih.gov/pubmed/16718280 ↩